-What Is Compaction?
+What Is Compaction in Soil?

 Compaction refers to the process of mechanically reducing the volume of soil by applying external forces.
 It is typically done to improve the engineering properties of soil, such as increasing its strength, reducing its permeability, and minimizing settlement.
 Compaction is commonly performed in construction projects where the soil is used as a foundation material, such as building foundations, road construction, and earth embankments.